 Class-teachers, through continuous observation and assessments, may become aware that a child has learning difficulties.
 At this point the child's parents should be invited into school to meet with the class teacher.
 During this meeting the difficulties the child is experiencing should be discussed and a course of action agreed.
-The details of this meeting must be recorded on an 'initial concerns form' (appendix 1).
-The class teacher must photocopy this completed form and pass it to the SENCO.
-The original form should be kept by the class teacher and placed in their SEN file.
+This is the first stage of the graduated approach.
+At this stage, the class teacher must complete a pastoral referral form, highlighting the child's main areas of need and detailing the agreed actions that have been put into place as a result of the initial meeting with parents.
 Class teachers must put appropriate provision, based on quality first teaching, into place and monitor its impact.

-During each term, Birmingham's Special Needs Audit (Language and literacy toolkit) is carried out for any pupils experiencing difficulties in learning.
-The 'areas' assessed are: Speaking and Listening, Reading and Writing.
+To support teachers in identifying how much progress children are making throughout each term, school makes use of Birmingham's Literacy and Numeracy toolkits for learning.
+These allow teachers to make detailed assessments of children and to identify exactly what the child's next steps are.
+The 'areas' assessed using these toolkits are: Speaking and Listening, Reading, Writing and Maths.
 This information is used as part of the information gathering process and aids the identification of Special Educational Needs.
+Use of these toolkits allows school to ensure it is following the graduated approach as detailed in the SEND Code of practice.

-If, following in class intervention, the child makes little or no progress, the parents will be referred to the SENCO, who will explain that more focused intervention is needed.
-At this point it will be made clear to parents that their child has been added to the Special Educational Needs Database.
+If, following initial interventions, the child makes little or no progress, the parents will be referred to the SENCO, who will explain that more focused intervention is needed.
+At this point, in line with the graduated approach detailed in the SEND code of practice, it will be made clear to parents that their child has been added to the Special Educational Needs Database.
 This will be done in person by the SENCO, but a letter will also be sent.
 The SENCO will then take responsibility, along with the class teacher, for gathering information and co-ordinating any provision required.
 A plan will be put into place and parents will be informed.
 The class teacher has responsibility for ensuring the provision for the child enables them to make progress.